brucestull/examples/django/list_first/notes/notes.md

 1. **INFO:** Verify internet browser displays `the_return_string` in [`the_app/views.py`](../the_app/views.py):
     * `Goodbuy, World!
 Enjoy the sail!`

 1. Our app URL route `the-app/index-url/` now calls the view function `index_view` which returns an `HttpResponse`.
-We can now proceed to build our model and modify view function to return data from the database rather than returning a `HttpResponse` which contains a hard-coded string.
+We can proceed to build our model and modify view function to return data from the database rather than returning a `HttpResponse` which contains a hard-coded string.